tilznit/bastion.htb/README.md

 We'll focus first on mRemoteNG.
 Searchsploit has nothing, but google searching returns [this article](http://hackersvanguard.com/mremoteng-insecure-password-storage/).
 In reading the article, we see that the author has figured out a way to dump passwords stored in the app by editing the connections configuration file, which is by default named `confCons.xml`.

 So, it looks like I'll have to spin up a VM and install the app to follow the author's lead.
 Let's grab L4mpje's `confCons.xml` before we mess with the VM.
-I'll use good ol' `scp`.
+I'll use `scp`.

 ![Screenshot from 2019-07-27 14-50-03](https://user-images.githubusercontent.com/46615118/61999280-16b9f200-b083-11e9-883b-340a1c946598.jpg)

-I installed a VM (windows 10, 64-bit, build WinDev1903Eval worked for me) and installed mRemoteNG.
+I spun up a Windows VM (windows 10, 64-bit, build WinDev1903Eval worked for me) and installed mRemoteNG.
 I replaced the stock config file with L4mpje's, and ran the program.
 It took a while to figure out that I only needed to expose the Admin password and not rewrite the `Protected` string mentioned at the beginning of the article.
 We already have the access we need.
 I created a new external tool as mentioned in the article.
 I followed the next steps and was able to leak the Admin password.

 ![Screenshot from 2019-05-23 15-45-18](https://user-images.githubusercontent.com/46615118/61974304-d5a2de80-afab-11e9-81f8-54f9a3bc92e4.jpg)